Finance MBAStudy level: Postgraduate

 On successful completion of the course you will be able to:

 - Evaluate global business environments and situations using relevant theoretical models to investigate economical, socio-political and technological conditions of global developments that impact on business.

-- Critically evaluate and use of essential analytical tools of finance in order to respond to employer related problems by making a set of clearly evaluated recommendations.
+- Critically evaluate and use essential analytical tools of finance to respond to employer related problems by making a set of clearly evaluated recommendations.